ZappaBoy/worky/README.md

 ## Future improvements
 Please note that this is a work-in-progress tool.
 If you have any ideas or suggestions, please open an issue or a pull request.
 Any helps is appreciated.
 Here is a list of future improvements:

 - [ ] Add the window manager support to open programs in a specific workspace/monitor.
+It probably can be done using `xdotool` or `wmctrl`.

 ## Installation
 This project uses [Poetry](https://python-poetry.org/) to manage dependencies and packaging and it is available on [PyPI](https://pypi.org/project/worky/).